Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 EOF
 ```

-2. A DB LINK called "SALES_LINK" is created in the DATAMART database
+2. A DB LINK called "SALES_LINK" is created in the DMPROD database

 ```
-export ORACLE_SID=DATAMART
+export ORACLE_SID=DMPROD

 sqlplus /nolog<<EOF
 CONNECT /AS SYSDBA